confluentinc/examples/multiregion/README.md

 ```

+Observations:

-The first two cases with `single-region` and `multi-region-async` have nearly the same throughput performance.
+* The first two cases for topics `single-region` and `multi-region-async` have nearly the same throughput performance.
-The observers in the second case didn't affect the overall producer throughput because the `west` region is sending an `ack` back to the producer after it has been replicated twice in the `west` region, and it is not waiting for the async copy to the `east` region.
+* The observers in the second case for topic `multi-region-async` didn't affect the overall producer throughput because the `west` region is sending an `ack` back to the producer after it has been replicated twice in the `west` region, and it is not waiting for the async copy to the `east` region.

-On the other hand, because of the poor network bandwidth between the `east` and `west` region's, the third case (topic: `multi-region-sync`) with an ISR made up of brokers in both regions took a big throughput hit because the producer is waiting for an `ack` from all members of the ISR before continuing, including those in `west` and `east`.
+* In the third case for topic `multi-region-sync`, due to the poor network bandwidth between the `east` and `west` regions and due to an ISR made up of brokers in both regions, it took a big throughput hit.
+This is because the producer is waiting for an `ack` from all members of the ISR before continuing, including those in `west` and `east`.

 ## Consumer Testing